Matthewtwyford/Base.min/README.md

 # Base.min

-<h2>A add on CSS, and Jquery framework to be used with Twitter Bootstrap  V4.
+<h2>An addon CSS class sheet, and Jquery framework to be used with Twitter Bootstrap  V4.
 THIS IS UNDER DEVLOPMENT, and not completed!!</h2>

 <p>
 A base stylesheet for use with Bootstrap 4